-Orioles SS Hardy headed to disabled list with broken wrist
+Orioles SS Hardy placed on disabled list with broken wrist

 BALTIMORE (AP) -- Orioles shortstop J.J.
-Hardy is headed to the 10-day disabled list with a broken bone in his right wrist, an injury that will keep him sidelined four to six weeks.
+Hardy was placed on the 10-day disabled list Monday with a broken bone in his right wrist, an injury that will keep him sidelined four to six weeks.

 Surgery will not be required, but Hardy can't participate in baseball activities until the wrist has fully healed.

 Hardy was injured Sunday when hit by a pitch from Lance Lynn in the fourth inning of Baltimore's 8-5 win over St. Louis.
-Hardy remained in the game briefly before being replaced by Ruben Tejada in the sixth.
+Hardy remained in the game initially, then was replaced by Ruben Tejada in the sixth.

-''I realized there was zero chance I was going to be able to hold a bat, so there was no point staying in,'' Hardy said Monday.
+''I realized there was zero chance I was going to be able to hold a bat, so there was no point staying in,'' Hardy said Monday, his arm in a soft cast.

 Though Hardy was batting only .211, he was on a 7-for-23 streak that added 10 points to his batting average after working with batting coach Scott Coolbaugh.